deejaygraham/deejaygraham.github.io/_posts/2014-06-27-starting-c#-development-on-raspberry-pi.md

 layout: post
 title: Starting C# Development on Raspberry Pi
 published: true
-tags: [ csharp, raspberry-pi, mono ]
+categories: [ csharp, raspberry-pi, mono ]
 ---

 Youngest child and I have been playing around with the Raspberry Pi using